[Updated 8 January 2020]

-#HHWT Tip: If you’re a social media junkie like us, stay connected across Japan with a portable 4G Wi-Fi router!
-Book on Klook for easy pick up at Narita or Haneda Airport and use it on the go.
-You can also choose to pick the router up in Singapore or Malaysia.
+- #HHWT Tip: If you’re a social media junkie like us, stay connected across Japan with a portable 4G Wi-Fi router!
+Book a pocket Wi-Fi on Klook that includes easy pick-up at Narita Airport or Haneda Airport, so you can use it on the go.
+Alternatively, choose to pick the router up in Singapore or Malaysia.

 Get your first taste of authentic Japanese food

-#HHWT Tip: Both Narita and Haneda Airport have prayer rooms too.
+- #HHWT Tip: To perform your prayers, both Narita Airport and Haneda Airport have prayer rooms too.

 - Pick an accommodation near Shinjuku station, right in the heart of Tokyo’s most important hub!